HCS Score

 Overall HCS Score: 90 out of 100 — Halal

-Before investing in XDC Network, ask yourself honestly:
+Before investing in XDC Network, ask yourself honestly.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
-Please consult a qualified Islamic scholar for individual guidance.
+Please consult a qualified Islamic scholar for individual guidance, particularly regarding specific applications like VERT Capital private credit pools and Bulla Network invoice products deployed on the XDC ecosystem.

 Guaranteed Interest